+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-Market Snapshot: Growth in the Brain Imaging Modalities Market
+Market Snapshot: Brain Imaging Modalities Market Size and Growth

-• Modality: Covers computed tomography (cone beam, conventional), magnetic resonance imaging (angiography, diffusion, functional, structural), optical imaging (Fnirs, optical coherence tomography), positron emission tomography (amyloid, dopamine, FDG), single photon emission computed tomography (dopamine transporter), and ultrasound imaging (biomicroscopy, transcranial Doppler).
-These modalities are enabling more specialized and scalable clinical workflows, promoting ongoing technology innovation.
+• Modality: Computed tomography (including cone beam and conventional), magnetic resonance imaging (with subtypes angiography, diffusion, functional, structural), optical imaging (functional near-infrared spectroscopy, optical coherence tomography), positron emission tomography (Amyloid, Dopamine, FDG), single photon emission computed tomography (focused on dopamine transporter), and ultrasound imaging (biomicroscopy, transcranial doppler).

-• Corporate Analysis: Details Siemens Healthineers AG, General Electric Company, Koninklijke Philips N.V., Canon Inc., Hitachi Ltd., Fujifilm Holdings Corporation, Shimadzu Corporation, Neusoft Medical Systems Co., Ltd., Samsung Electronics Co., Ltd., and Bruker Corporation.
-Senior leaders receive up-to-date competitive insights and innovation monitoring for effective strategy planning.
+• Leading Companies: Siemens Healthineers AG, General Electric Company, Koninklijke Philips N.V., Canon Inc., Hitachi Ltd., Fujifilm Holdings Corporation, Shimadzu Corporation, Neusoft Medical Systems Co., Ltd., Samsung Electronics Co., Ltd., Bruker Corporation.

 Methodology & Data Sources